Taking a Closer Look at Each Option…

 See our in-depth descriptions of Nevada’s business advantages.

-What’s My Best Choice: Nevada LLC or elaware LLC?
+What’s My Best Choice: Nevada LLC or a Delaware LLC?

 The primary rights in Delaware corporate law benefit shareholders of public corporations.
-This attracts large public companies that trade on various exchanges across the country to provide their shareholders’ best protection.
+This attracts large public companies that trade on various exchanges to provide their shareholders’ best protection.
 Delaware’s corporate law about corporate takeovers is the strongest in the U.S. However, for everyone else, the following chart illustrates several benefits of Nevada over Delaware: